Entry Fee (SDA Members): $30.00

 Artists working in all media are encouraged to apply.

-JOURNAL OVERVIEW: Surface Design Journal editor Elizabeth Kozlowski and artist Lorna Hamilton Brown will co-jury this exhibition, selecting work for inclusion in a comprehensive print and digital edition of the Fall 2023 Surface Design Journal.
+JOURNAL OVERVIEW: Artist Lorna Hamilton Brown will jury this exhibition, selecting work for inclusion in a comprehensive print and digital edition of the Fall 2023 Surface Design Journal.
 The publication will include full and detailed images as well as artist statements and juror reflections addressing the context of the work in the exhibition and its place within the evolution of broader trends in contemporary textile and fiber-based arts.